LucyVeron/website/README.md

 # website
 Website for local music group

+TO-DO
-Main page: static background with scrollable foreground
+Make main page static background with scrollable foreground Switch server to new domain name (or a redirect?)